 9) Get a free Ferry to an Art Island

 Rather than spending lots of money on a canal cruise, why not try one of Amsterdam’s free ferries.
 The ferry port is located behind Amsterdam station and offers various routes from the quick 3-minute ferry to the other bank with the eye film museum.
 To the trip, I would recommend to NDSM island.

 NDSM island is an old shipyard turned into somewhat of an artist paradise, full of bizarre sculptures, cafes and host to several festivals and events.
 The 903 ferry leaves fairly regularly taking about 15 minutes to get there.
 It’s a bizarre place but worth checking out if you have a spare couple of hours in Amsterdam.
 There is a giant warehouse full of shipping containers turned into artist studios, it’s interesting to walk around the two levels and see what they are working on.
 We ended up seeing a modern art piece that was alive barbie peep show.
 There is also a great cafe on the island that is worth the visit alone, made out of an old greenhouse and with plenty of outdoor space to sit and watch the waves on the ‘beach’.
 If you have a free afternoon in Amsterdam and are looking for something cheap and quirky then make the trip to NDSM island.

 10) Cycle around Vondelpark

-Right in the middle of Amsterdam is the beautiful Vondelpark, a large Greenland with multiple ponds, sculptures and even an open air theater.
+Right in the middle of Amsterdam is the beautiful Vondelpark, a large Greenland with multiple ponds, sculptures and even an open-air theatre.
 I was lucky that my hostel was right on the edge of this stunning place.
-On a sunny day it would be the perfect to take a picnic or stroll through.
-If your wanting to spend a little money there are plenty of bike rental places near by to hire a bike and cycle around.
+On a sunny day, it would be perfect to take a picnic or stroll through.
+If your wanting to spend a little money there are plenty of bike rental places nearby to hire a bike and cycle around.